NoleStites/STEM-REx/AI_DOT_Files/column_vector_for_multiple_qubits.md

 \end{pmatrix}
 $$

-> - Mention how the 2-qubit vectors are just binary 00, 01, 10, 11 going down the entries.
+[//]: # (Mention how the 2-qubit vectors are just binary 00, 01, 10, 11 going down the entries.)

 General Form:
 - Given two qubits $\alpha$ and $\beta$, the combined state of both qubits can be represented like so: